 I love doing break and lunch duty.
-Don’t get my wrong, please don’t give me more, but I do love it (and not just for the free lunch – there’s no such thing as a free lunch).
+I was given some advice early on in my career about using lunch queues to get to know your students.
+Don’t get me wrong, please don’t give me more, but I do love it (and not just for the free lunch – there’s no such thing as a free lunch).
 It’s just I think it is such a great time to engage and interact with students outside of the classroom environment.
 It’s a great way to demonstrate to all students that you’re a team player and a great role model.
 It’s a really good opportunity to catch up with students and ask them things like how their homework is going.
 When you teach a subject like mine, students don’t get 5+ lessons per week and so sometimes you can go a whole week and more without seeing them, particularly if your school runs a two week timetable.
 One of the things I like the most is that it often shows the school off at its best.
 The hustle.
 The bustle.
 It’s the breathing life, heart and soul of the school.

 I’m not a tutor any more.
 It is one of the most rewarding roles as a teacher, to be a tutor.
 When I was one, I used to love seeing my tutees interacting with each other.
 Building their friendships.
 Chatting with them and catching up with them in a way that you couldn’t do during tutor time.
 One of my enduring images of duty was not long after we had moved to vertical tutoring in my previous school when I saw some Year 11 students helping out some ‘new-to-the-school’ Year 7s learning the ropes in the main hall.
 It was special.